 There is even a little dingy that you can take out (the Tintanic) if you fancy a spot of fishing instead.

 There’s no shortage of stunning views everywhere you look at Te Kouma Harbour Cottages…

 And cute little cottages that all have decks to enjoy the beautiful surrounds.

 It’s not luxury accomodation but you are not paying luxury prices and with views like this who would want to stay inside anyway!

-Here’s a few more pictures but really – the best way to enjoy it is book your own weekend escape.
+The best way to enjoy it is book your own weekend escape.
 Trust us – it’s well worth it!